Crystal Bridges Museum of American Art: Overview and founding

 Headlines were generated after delays in construction and considerably higher costs for the museum than originally proposed to the city of Bentonville, Arkansas led to concerns about the favorable tax exemptions granted to the museum from the state in 2005 to secure its construction.
 Total tax losses to the state of Arkansas and the city of Bentonville are estimated at $17 million based on the financial disclosures given by the museum in the 2008 court case with Fisk University.
 The total amount of tax loss is estimated to have become considerably higher since then, but may never be disclosed due to the museum's guarded financial practices, including its decision not to disclose the amount spent since 2008 to secure collections, major art pieces, and lesser known works.

 However, the museum's IRS Form 990-PF notes acquisitions of $43.6 million during 2008, $81.9 million during 2007, $97.3 million in 2006.
 Through 2008, the total art acquisitions were at least $222.8 million.

 Don Bacigalupi was appointed director of the museum in August 2009.
 Previously, Robert G. Workman had served as director.
 In early May 2011, the museum announced three endowments by the Walton Family Foundation totaling $800 million.
 These endowments were established for operating expenses, acquisitions and capital improvements.
 The operating endowment, totaling $350 million, is being used to contribute to the museum's base annual operating expenses expected to total between $16–20 million per year.
 The acquisition endowment, totaling $325 million, will be used to fund additions to the museum's permanent collection.
 The remaining $125 million will be used as a capital improvement endowment to fund future improvements to and maintenance of the museum.
+As of July 2023, the museum had listed assets of over $1.7 billion.

 Collaboration with other museums and institutions

 In 2006, the museum partnered with the National Gallery of Art in an attempt to purchase Thomas Eakins' The Gross Clinic from Thomas Jefferson University.
 Under the terms of the agreement, the two museums agreed to pay a record $68 million, but the university gave Philadelphia 45 days to match the offer.
 The Philadelphia Museum of Art and Pennsylvania Academy of Fine Arts agreed to collectively match the offer and the painting remained in Philadelphia.
 The purchase forced both museums to sell some of their best Eakins pieces including Cowboy Singing and The Cello Player.
 In April 2007, Crystal Bridges acquired another Eakins belonging to Thomas Jefferson University entitled Portrait of Professor Benjamin H. Rand for an estimated $20 million.

-Walton held talks with Randolph-Macon Woman's College in Lynchburg, Virginia in spring of 2007.
+Walton held talks with Randolph-Macon Woman's College (now Randolph College) in Lynchburg, Virginia in spring of 2007.
 The college was exploring selling part of the Maier Museum of Art's collection, but voted instead to sell select items from the collection at Christie's.